connoratha/ECS-189G-Deep-Learning-Project/stage 4/README.md

 Train a RNN model with the text generation dataset, and use the trained model to generate a story starting with three starting words.
 Compare the generation result with the training data to evaluate its correctness, and report the results.

+In this project, we addressed two principal NLP tasks with RNNs: Text Classification and Text Generation.
+For text classification, we processed movie reviews to categorize them as positive or negative, employing text preprocessing, vocabulary building, and RNN models.
+The text generation task aimed to produce contextually relevant text sequences from seed inputs, leveraging RNNs trained on specific datasets.